Margarita Morselli: Biography

 Margarita Morselli was born in Asunción, Paraguay on 8 January 1952.
 She is an artist whose paintings were described as architecture where she used mineral tones such as shades of ocher, orange and blue.
 Her technique usually involves paint brushing and airbrushing.
 One of the recurring theme is the centralization of stairs.
 She often heeds or disrupts the form of the stairs by creating the illusion of perforating the two-dimensionally of the canvas.
 This type of technique creates an uncertain and seemingly useless space.
 Her more recent work addresses environmental concerns including vegetables forms and animals that, as figurative elements, create a certain tension in relation to her abstractions.
 She also designed costumes for theater and dance pieces.
 She was later invited to represent her country by participating in the 18th São Paulo Biennial (1985) which was her first one-woman exhibition in the U.S. She was also invited at the 1st Art Biennial at Canning House, London (1987) and at the 3rd Biennial of Cuenca, Ecuador(1992).
 She is a permanent member of the Centro Cultural de la República and president of the International Art Biennal, both in Asunción.
 Morselli teaches at the "Instituto para el Desarrollo Armónico de la Personalidad" (IDAP).
 She is a founding member of Gente de Arte which is an association of Paraguayan artists and cultural.

 Education

 Morselli has a degree in music education, specifically for piano.
 She also has a degree from the" Universidad Nacional de Paraguay School of Law".
 In the Instituto para el Desarrollo Armónico de la Personalidad (IDAP), Morselli attended art classes with Olga Blinder (1939–2008).
 With the Brazilian professor Livío Abramo, she studied art history in Escolinha de Arte and she was able to enter upon an active professional career, winning rapid recognition as a leading figure in the new generation of Paraguayan artists.
 At the Instituo Superior de Bella Artes in Asunción, she studied aesthetics with Dorothée Bauerle-Willert and with Michael Krueger she learned about printmaking and printing.

-Artworks

-Autorretrato, 1952

-Medium= Morselli started out with a self portrait, a video of twenty two minutes in color and it contains sound.

-Objective= Dealt with the tension experienced by a woman endlessly climbing a flight of stairs.

-Description=This work could be interpreted into two different ways which were as a commentary on the seemly endless dictatorship in Paraguay of Alfredo Stroessner (1954–89); second, as an interrogation of female subjectivity moving upward as it searches for a way out or a response of a vague questions.

-Her work was described as well oriented that constituted a significant presence among painters of the younger generation.
-It was also seen as very mysterious, which led to her paintings having a lot of strange meanings attached to them.